kingscode/vue-cli-plugin-kingscode-scaffold/README.md

 And then:

 - history mode
-- dart sass (very important, vuetify wont work without it)
+- dart sass (very important, vuetify won't work without it)

 The rest doesn't matter.